-SAP exams vary according to the specific certification you are studying towards, however, in general, all SAP exams require a high level of writing and other assessment-related skills.
-Your ability to analyse and think logically will be tested as well as your knowledge level and understanding of SAP topics.
-All exams are based on real workplace situations, so your ability to complete the exam tasks will provide a strong indication of your ability to work in an SAP business environment.
+SAP exams vary according to the specific certification you are studying towards.
+However, all SAP exams require a high level of writing and other assessment-related skills.
+Your ability to analyse and think logically and your knowledge level and understanding of SAP topics will be tested.
+All exams are based on real workplace situations, so your ability to complete the exam tasks will indicate your ability to work in an SAP business environment.

 Common myths about SAP Certification

 To help SAP candidates pursue a career in SAP, we thought it was important to dispel some of the common myths surrounding SAP certification.
-Firstly, despite the many SAP certifications available, being accredited is not essential.
-There are many people working in SAP roles who do not have an SAP certification, instead, they have extensive hands-on experience, which their employer greatly values.
+Firstly, being accredited is not essential despite the many SAP certifications available.
+Many people are working in SAP roles who do not have SAP certification.
+Instead, they have extensive hands-on experience, which their employer greatly values.
 On this note, we’d like to point out that SAP certification is not an automatic guarantee of a job.
 Experience still counts for a lot in SAP roles, so you should also consider applying for internships or work experience placements to supplement your certification if you’re starting out.
-What are your experiences of the SAP certification process?
+What are your experiences with the SAP certification process?
 Do you have any advice for SAP candidates looking to become certified?

 Whitehall Resources is the leading specialist SAP recruitment agency in the UK.
 We have built one of the largest networks of SAP talent, comprised of direct relationships and personal referrals.